commercelayer/contentful-app/README.md

 ## App Features

-The current version of this app, allows you to:
+The current version of this app allows you to:

 - Full-text search for products in Contentful
 - Preview selected products in Contentful